JvanderStad/Utils/SourceTree/README.md

 ![Sample](Screenshot2.jpg)

-- :trollface:
+- Chrome browser will open with a new PR with current branch -> master

 ![Sample](Screenshot3.jpg)

-:bulb: If you add the pr.bat to a global path, you can also run it from the commandline
+- :bulb: If you add the pr.bat to a global path, you can also run it from the commandline